giantswarm/docs/src/content/getting-started/understand-connectivity/_index.md

 ```

-The avid reader will have wondered why you need a specific network policy for `hello-world` if there is no default deny policy limiting the traffic in the `default` namespace.
+The attentive reader may have wondered why a specific network policy is needed for `hello-world` if there is no default deny policy limiting the traffic in the `default` namespace.
 The reason is because it's a good practice to ensure the application will work in environments where the default deny policy is in place.
 You can try removing the `hello-world` network policy and see that the application will still work.

 ## Step 2: Create a default network policy

-Since the zero trust principle is well known and established widely in the industry, the recommendation is to deploy a default deny policy for all your namespaces.
-This way, you can control the traffic that goes in and out of your pods.
+Network segmentation is an important measure for reducing risk in the cluster.
+It is strongly recommended to create a default network policy that denies all traffic by default in each namespace.
+This way, pods can only send or receive traffic that has been explicitly allowed.

-Let's create default policy for our `default` namespace by creating a `NetworkPolicy` that selects all pods as follows:
+Let's create a default deny-all policy for the `default` namespace by creating a `NetworkPolicy` that selects all pods as follows:

 ```yaml
 apiVersion: networking.k8s.io/v1